ietf-rats-wg/eat/draft-ietf-rats-eat.md

 This section also describes how several extant CWT and JWT claims apply in EAT.

+The set of claims that an EAT must contain to be considered valid is context dependent and is outside the scope of this specification.
+Specific applications of EATs will require implementations to understand and process some claims in particular ways.
+However, in the absence of such requirements, all claims that are not understood by implementations MUST be ignored.

 CDDL, along with a text description, is used to define each claim independent of encoding.
 Each claim is defined as a CDDL group.
 In {{encoding}} on encoding, the CDDL groups turn into CBOR map entries and JSON name/value pairs.